 Constant Acceleration Testing

-At lower, non-destructive levels of stress settings it may also be utilized as a 100% in-line screen to detect and eliminate packages that exhibit lower than nominal mechanical strengths in any of its structural elements.
+At lower, non-destructive levels of stress settings the centrifuge testing may also be utilized as a 100% in-line screen to detect and eliminate packages that exhibit lower than nominal mechanical strengths in any of its structural elements.
 Unless specified otherwise, the required constant acceleration value shall be applied to each of the package’s six orientations.
 For packages with internal elements mounted with the major plane perpendicular to the Y axis, the Y1 orientation is defined as the one that tends to displace the elements from their mount.
+Contact SCL to obtain mre information about constant acceleration testing.

 Test Specifications / Standards